petermeissner/wayback/README.md

 **Version**

-0.2.3 ( 2020-08-14 11:20:17 )
+0.2.3 ( 2020-08-19 20:27:40 )

 **Description**

 Make sure packages are available at runtime without any setup.
-Package installation, reproducability and exchanging code can be frunstrating especially if code is used on older R versions.
+Package installation, reproducibility and exchanging code can be frunstrating especially if code is used on older R versions.
 Often it is hard to puzzle out which package versions are able to work together after some years have passed and packages evolved further and further.
 The